 You want to choose someone that you trust to make decisions about your child, either a family member, close friend, or neighbor, or another responsible adult.
 Make sure the person is willing to care for your children.
 Also, let your child know who to go to in an emergency.

 The person does not have to be a citizen, but remember, they won’t be able to transfer care of your children to someone else if something happens to them.
-DOPAs are not transferrable; so, if you have concerns, consider listing an additional person as an attorney-in-fact.
+DOPAs are not transferrable.
+So, if you are worried about that, think about listing an additional person as an Attorney-in-Fact.